Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Car insurance for overseas visitors to New Zealand

-Planning to hit the road during your travels in New Zealand?
-Find out what car insurance you need as a Kiwi visitor.
+Visitor to NZ?
+Find out what car insurance you need as a visitor and compare cover.

 One of the most distinctive things about New Zealand is its stunning, picturesque scenery.
 If you want to see our beautiful country at your own pace and choose your destinations, rather than having to go where the tour bus takes you, driving is the way to do it.